datasig-ac-uk/RoughPy/docs/source/user/fundamentals.contexts.rst

     - Provides access to the Baker-Campbell-Hausdorff formula
     - Allows us to transfer between signatures and log signatures (t2l, l2t functions)

-We can create **contexts** for ::doc::`basics.streams` in the following way.
+We can create **contexts** for :doc:`fundamentals.streams` in the following way.
 The example below has width 2, depth 6, and coefficients over the Reals.

 ::